 Principle 5: Promote improved environmental and social outcomes

-Where possible, promote improved environmental and social outcomes by integrating ecologically sustainable development into aid investments.
-Improve the implementation and outcomes of aid investments by effectively identifying and managing environmental and social risks.
+- Where possible, promote improved environmental and social outcomes by integrating ecologically sustainable development into aid investments.
+Improve the implementation and outcomes of aid investments by effectively identifying and managing risks